MuhammadAbdulHaleem/MuhammadAbdulHaleem/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a Full Stack Developer and Machine Learning Enthusiast with a huge love for Python, React.js, Node.js, Django, RDBMS, REST API and Data Visualization. </p>
+<p align="left">👨‍💻 Full Stack Web Developer passionate about creating dynamic and engaging web applications.
+With expertise in HTML, CSS, Bootstrap, JavaScript, PHP, Laravel, MySQL, and Git, I transform ideas into seamless digital experiences.
+Let’s bring your vision to life!</p>

 - ✨ Student of life :)
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.